Top CMS Platforms 2024 (Compared)

 1. WordPress

-WordPress is by far the most popular CMS today, powering over 40% of all websites across the globe.
+WordPress is by far the most popular CMS today, powering over 40% of all websites across the globe and popular in web development.
 It’s ideal for blogs of all sizes, small to medium-sized websites, and even larger ecommerce stores with the right plugins which enable powerful features.
 WordPress offers two options for its customers, providing options of a hosted (WordPress.com) and self-hosted (WordPress.org) version, giving users flexibility depending on their needs and levels of experience.

 The WordPress platform is open-source, meaning there’s a massive community behind it, contributing to its thousands of themes, plugins and features.
 This makes WordPress highly customisable and flexible.
 WordPress offers ecommerce customers the capability to set up an ecommerce store through the use of WooCommerce, which is prebuilt into the WordPress dashboard.
 The platform is also SEO-friendly with strong tools for optimisation, and plugins which can be enabled to provide additional SEO functionality.